nf-core/website/markdown/usage/introduction.md

     * There is no need to download anything first - nextflow will pull the code for you from the GitHub repository automatically and fetch the software requirements too.

-    * If the pipeline fails, check the [troubleshooting docs](/usage/troubleshooting.md) and ask for help on the nf-core Slack channel for that particular pipeline (see [https://nf-co.re/join](https://nf-co.re/join)).
+    * If the pipeline fails, check the [troubleshooting docs](troubleshooting.md) and ask for help on the nf-core Slack channel for that particular pipeline (see [https://nf-co.re/join](https://nf-co.re/join)).

 5. Read the pipeline documentation to see which command-line parameters are required.
 These will be specific to your data type and usage.

 6. Launch the pipeline with some real data by omitting the `test` config profile and providing the required pipeline-specific parameters.
 For example, if you want to run the `methylseq` pipeline, you might use the following command:

     ```bash
-    nextflow run nf-core/methylseq -profile docker -reads 'input_data/*.fastq.gz' --outdir myproj/results --genome GRCh38
+    nextflow run nf-core/methylseq -profile docker --reads 'input_data/*.fastq.gz' --outdir myproj/results --genome GRCh38
     ```

 7. Once complete, check the pipeline execution and quality control reports.
 Each pipeline comes with documentation describing the different outputs.